code-rider/coderiders/README.md

 # CodeRiders
 Company Portfolio Drupal Distribution/Profile

+Welcome to the CodeRiders Company Portfolio [Drupal](https://www.drupal.org/project/drupal) Distribution, a turnkey solution for building stunning company portfolio websites with ease.
+Whether you're a small business, startup, or established company, our distribution provides you with the tools and pre-configured features to showcase your work, team, and expertise effectively.

 **Drupal Distribution**
 Distributions provide site features and functions for a specific type of site as a single download containing Drupal core, contributed modules, themes, and pre-defined configuration.
 They make it possible to quickly set up a complex, use-specific site in fewer steps than if installing and configuring elements individually.

-#### Description:

-Welcome to the CodeRiders Company Portfolio [Drupal](https://www.drupal.org/project/drupal) Distribution, a turnkey solution for building stunning company portfolio websites with ease.
-Whether you're a small business, startup, or established company, our distribution provides you with the tools and pre-configured features to showcase your work, team, and expertise effectively.

 #### Key Features: